-Whether it causes excess gas (see the top foods that do), constipation or diarrhea, you can rest assured that you will feel cramping, abdominal pain, and feel generally uncomfortable for the rest of the day.
+Whether it causes excess gas, constipation or diarrhea, you can rest assured that you will feel cramping, abdominal pain, and feel generally uncomfortable for the rest of the day.
 It may even take multiple days for your bowel movements to return to normal.

 However, it’s very unlikely that any serious or long-term harm will come from their over-consumption.
 You will hopefully learn from the experience and better regulate your fiber intake in the future.

 Wanting to start a healthy diet with adequate fiber intake is a great move, but many experts suggest that you shouldn’t start raising your RDI from day one.